tensorleap/leap-cli/pkg/tensorleapapi/docs/GradsItem.md

 ### NewGradsItem

-`func NewGradsItem(nodeName string, label string, grads VisData, visualizerName string, encoderNames []string, connectionName string, ) *GradsItem`
+`func NewGradsItem(nodeName string, label string, depth float64, grads VisData, visualizerName string, encoderNames []string, connectionName string, ) *GradsItem`

 NewGradsItem instantiates a new GradsItem object
 This constructor will assign default values to properties that have it defined,